🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Hamilton Island- it is the most famous and largest inhabited island in the Whitsundays, with its own airport, restaurants, and a nearby island with a golf course.
 It is about 27 km from Airlie Beach and can be reached by ferry or direct flight.

 Hayman Island is the be-all, end-all of the Whitsundays.
-Definitely, the most expensive and exclusive way to see the islands.
+Definitely the most expensive and exclusive way to see the islands.

 Daydream Island - just 5 km from the mainland, this family-friendly spot has a day spa and an outdoor aquarium.
 A 30-minute ferry ride makes it great for day trips.
-You can swim, snorkel, canoe, and sail hobie cats.
+You can swim, snorkel, canoe, and sail Hobie cats.
 There are different places to stay and packages for a quick weekend trip.

 Note: the island does not have a resort or any amenities aside from toilets.